Philippine Merchant Marine Academy: Curriculum

 The academy offers courses for Bachelor of Science degrees in marine transportation and marine engineering.
 Both are four-year residency courses consisting of three-years of academic studies (first, second, and fourth years).
 The one year apprentice training (third year) is aboard commercial vessels plying the international sea lanes as deck or engine room cadets.
 The academy also offers master's degree courses in shipping business management and maritime education.

 The student body is referred to as the Corps of Midshipmen, and follows a rigid seniority system.
-Each year level is a "class."
+Each year level is a "class".
 The fourth-year graduating students are called First Class Midshipmen (1CL), the third year is Second Class Midshipmen (2CL), the second year is Third Class Midshipmen (3CL) and the first year is the Fourth Class Midshipmen.
 The Fourth Class Midshipmen are also referred to as plebes or bugs, while the other classes are referred to as upperclassmen.

-Third Class Midshipmen are also called "Tiger of the Corps", while Second Class Midshipmen sails out of the seven seas around the world on different merchant marine vessels as per their compliance for a 1-year shipboard training aboard international/ocean-going vessels with their rank of Deck Cadet for BSMT Cadets and Engine Cadet for BSMarE Cadets.
-Lastly, the First Class Midshipmen are also called "King of The Barracks", "Dragon of the Corps" while they aspire to succeed in finishing their 3 years of being a cadet and a graduating class of their year.
+Third Class Midshipmen are also called "Tiger of the Corps".
+Second Class Midshipmen sail around the world on different merchant marine vessels, as per their compliance for a 1-year shipboard training aboard international/ocean-going vessels.
+They have a rank of Deck Cadet for BSMT Cadets and Engine Cadet for BSMarE Cadets.
+The First Class Midshipmen are also called "King of The Barracks", "Dragon of the Corps".
+They aspire to succeed in finishing their 3 years of being a cadet and a graduating class of their year.